AKD92/Text-Drawing-in-Graphic-Canvas-with-CD/README.md

 CD contains functions to support <b>both vector and image</b> applications, and the visualization surface can be either a window or a more abstract surface, such as Image, Clipboard, Metafile, PS, and so on.
 </p>
 <p align="justify">
-This is a simple demonstration on how to draw ASCII Text as well as other graphic elements on the graphic canvas using CD.
+This is a simple demonstration on how to draw <b>ASCII Text</b> as well as other graphic elements on the canvas using CD.
 </p>

 <h3>Download This Demo</h3>